Negotiation and Mediation Tournament for Business

 • The style in which you conduction your negotiation

-The negotiation outcome is a "hard" parameter, derived from the scorecard filled out jointly by the negotiating teams at the end of the negotiations.
-It is signed by the representatives of both parties and handed to the juror in a sealed envelope.
+The negotiation result is a "hard" parameter, based on a scorecard jointly completed by both negotiation teams, signed by representatives of both sides, and submitted to the juror in a sealed envelope.

 1U4A8752